-Check all medical records and history of the bird if it's not available you need to understand why and ask to see any records the seller has.
+Check all medical records and the history of the bird if it's not available you need to understand why and ask to see any records the seller has.

 Check the temperament and health of the bird.

-When you first view the bird, give it some space to allow it to relax and then check that their feathers are sleek and that the bird is lively, if this is not the case it may indicate the bird is not well.
+When you first view the bird, give it some space to allow it to relax and then check that its feathers are sleek and that the bird is lively, if this is not the case it may indicate the bird is not well.

 Seek information from a specialist bird vet who will be able to provide any further information you may need.

 Please check the requirements of the bird you are buying, some breeds need special paperwork.
 Please check your prospective bird has everything necessary as you and the seller may be breaking the law if these are required and not provided.

 See the bird in its owner's home and never let the seller offer to courier the bird to you, see it in its own home and collect it from there.
 Delivering the bird with the courier causes the bird a lot of stress and may not recover from it.

 Before giving a bird home, please consider searching local rescue centers to rehome an animal in need, there are thousands available!